 - Healthy foods/junk foods.
 Take this idea to a new level by giving children paper plates with a line drawn down the middle with a marker.
 Write healthy on one side and junk on the other side.
-Have pictures of junk foods like donuts, cookies, and potato chips, and pictures of healthy foods, as above.
+Have pictures of junk foods like donuts, cookies, potato chips, and pictures of healthy foods, as above.
 Have kids glue their photos to the appropriate side of the plate.

 - Fruit and Vegetable prints.
 Use fresh vegetables, such as baby carrots, broccoli, or peppers cut in interesting ways, and an apple cut in half so that the core shows in a star shape.
 Dip the vegetables and fruits in tempera paints to make prints.

-- V is for Veggie, C is for Carrot, etc. If your preschool is more focused on learning the alphabet and reading readiness, provide children with pictures of food, and show them how to write the appropriate letter of the alphabet that corresponds to the food.
+- V is for Veggie, C is for Carrot, etc. If your preschool is more focused on learning the alphabet and reading readiness, provide children with pictures of food and show them how to write the appropriate letter of the alphabet that corresponds to the food.

 - Pasta pictures.
-Use small-sized pasta to make P is for Pasta pictures.
+Use small-sized pasta to make P-is-for-Pasta pictures.
 Glue the pasta onto a stiff sheet of cardstock that you have printed a large letter "P" onto.
 Write "P is for Pasta" on the picture.